A complete marketing website for a premium personal finance app — designed and shipped end-to-end with Claude Code.

 The result: a Next.js App Router project with Tailwind CSS v4, Framer Motion for animations, and OGL/WebGL for the hero orb — all driven by a coherent design token layer that makes the visual language maintainable and extensible.

-The homepage is structured as a complete marketing funnel: Hero → Philosophy → Features -> Proof → CTA.
-Each section builds emotional investment incrementally.
+The homepage is structured as a complete marketing funnel: Hero → Philosophy → Contribution Tracker → Features → Proof → CTA.
+Each section builds emotional investment incrementally — values come before features, the product appears before the price, and the closing CTA arrives only after trust is already in place.

-The gold orb is the signature and impactful moment, utilizing a React Bits component with subtle flowing animation, it was designed to feel calm and luxurious; reflective of the brand.
-As it glows and shifts from a light blue to gold, it communicates sophistication before any copy is read.
+The gold orb is the signature opening moment — a React Bits WebGL component with a slow, looped fade-in, designed to feel calm and luxurious rather than loud.
+As it shifts from light blue to gold, it communicates sophistication before any copy is read.
+The diamond motif (◆) — three of them sitting under the hero and scattered as decorative markers — is the brand's quiet signature, replacing what would otherwise be generic divider rules and section icons.

 Built with Claude Code, End to End